Algorithmic Shortlisting in Participatory Budgeting: Introduction

 \section{Introduction}

-Cities around the world are increasingly giving citizens a more active role in public decision-making \cite{mitchell1996city,peixoto2016does,helbing2024co}.
-A key example of this is \textit{participatory budgeting} (PB), a democratic process by which a portion of a city's budget is allocated to projects proposed and selected by its residents.\footnote{PB is typically implemented at the level of municipalities, only occasionally in larger institutions such as regional governments.
-See, e.g., the International Observatory on Participatory Democracy \url{https://oidp.net/en/}.}
+Cities around the world are increasingly giving citizens a more active role in public decision-making \citep{mitchell1996city,peixoto2016does,helbing2024co} giving rise to a number of \emph{democratic innovations} \citep{smith2009democratic}, ranging from in-person processes such as deliberative mini-publics \citep{farrell2019deliberative} to digital participatory experiments such as petition platforms and participatory budgeting \citep{hagen2018content,wampler2021participatory, li2025scaling}.
+A common factor of these participatory initiatives is the presence of large volumes of textual data, posing significant challenges in terms of analysis and scalability.

-PB processes are usually composed of three main phases \citep{wampler2000guide,cabannes2004participatory,shah2007participatory}: a \textit{proposal phase}, where citizens submit project ideas; a \textit{consolidation phase}, where proposals are short-listed after removing infeasible or redundant projects; and a \textit{voting phase}, where citizens select from among the finalists.
-At the end of the voting phase, votes are aggregated and combined with budget constraints to determine the winning projects using a predefined selection rule, such as a greedy algorithm, a knapsack method, or the Method of Equal Shares \citep{aziz2020participatory,goel2019knapsack,PierczynskiSP21}.
-Unfortunately, each phase of the process faces significant challenges.
-The proposal and voting stages often suffer from low participation, which undermines both the visibility and perceived legitimacy of the initiative.
-At the same time, if redundant or overlapping proposals are not properly identified during the consolidation phase, the short-listed project pool becomes artificially inflated—further diluting engagement and dispersing votes across too many options.
+In this context, recent advances in large language models (LLMs) enabled new approaches to democratic citizen participation.
+Notable examples include the popular deliberative platform Pol.is \citep{small2023opportunities}, with LLMs producing a report of the 3,940 ideas commented and voted by 8,000 residents during a digital large-scale town-hall meeting in Bowling Green, U.S. \citep{BowlingGreen}, or the use of LLMs to summarize contrasting opinions in deliberative experiments aimed at finding consensual statements on policy questions \citep{tessler2024ai,konya2025using}.

-In this study, we aim to support project proposers in crafting stronger submissions and assist organizers in filtering proposals and explaining the resulting short-list created during the consolidation phase.
-To this end, we leverage publicly available data and large language models (LLMs) to predict project outcomes in PB campaigns from two mid-sized European cities: Toulouse (France) and Wrocław (Poland).
-Our analysis relies exclusively on open-access information—such as project titles, descriptions, categories, estimated costs, neighborhoods, and vote counts.
+In this article, we focus on \emph{participatory budgeting} (PB), a widely adopted democratic process by which a portion of a municipal or regional budget is allocated to projects proposed and selected by its residents.
+PB processes are usually composed of three main phases \citep{wampler2000guide,cabannes2004participatory,shah2007participatory}: a \textit{proposal phase}, where citizens submit project ideas and their costs are estimated by an expert entity; a \textit{consolidation phase}, where proposals are shortlisted after removing infeasible or redundant projects; and a \textit{voting phase}, where citizens select from among the finalists.
+At the end of the voting phase, votes are aggregated and combined with budget constraints to determine the winning projects using a predefined selection rule.